5 NBA Players Whose Careers Ended Due to Injury

 Right off the gate, Brandon Roy was one of the best shooting guards in the league.
 In his rookie debut, he scored 20 points against his hometown team—the Seattle Supersonics.
 He would then go on to average double figures in his maiden season.
 For this, Brandon Roy won the Rookie of the Year Award.

-Despite looking seemingly okay at the beginning of the 2010 season, Roy's knees gave out on him on December of that year.
-Roy underwent surgery and was back in February, but he now had a reserve role and was playing less minutes.
+Despite looking seemingly okay at the beginning of the 2010 season, Roy's knees gave out on him in December of that year.
+Roy underwent surgery and was back in February, but he now had a reserve role and was playing fewer minutes.